XorTroll/libjavm/README.md

 It provides everything necessary to run Java (8) code in any kind of system.

-The only thing necessary is a proper standard library, whose native interface is being worked on asan optional part of the library.
+The only thing necessary is a proper standard library, whose native interface is being worked on as an optional part of the library.

 ## Credits